RobotPhillip/simple2/README.md

 # Details
 The important parts are the following.

-The android/defaultConfig/minSdkVersion should be equal to or below the charles library minSdkVersion The one dependency to add the dependencies closure block in the app build.gradle is: compile 'com.robotsandpencils:charles-library:1.0'
+The android/defaultConfig/minSdkVersion should be equal to or below the charles library minSdkVersion.

+The one dependency to add the dependencies closure block in the app build.gradle is: compile 'com.robotsandpencils:charles-library:1.0'